 Varroa mites (Varroa destructor and V. jacobsoni) infest honey bees (Apis mellifera) in every major beekeeping area of the world, except Australia.
 The mites are tiny reddish brown external parasites of honey bees.
 They mainly feed and reproduce on larvae and pupae in the brood.
 Mites also feed off adult bees, transmitting viruses, weakening the colony and resulting in death of the hive.

-Braula fly or bee lice (Braula coeca) live in honeybee colonies.
+Braula fly or bee lice (Braula coeca) live in honeybee colonies and can be confused with varroa mite.
 The larval stage burrows under the cappings of honey comb, reducing its commercial value.
-Brauly fly is present in Tasmania and has not been detected on mainland Australia.
+Brauly fly is present in Tasmania, Victoria and New South Wales.

 The tropilaelaps mite (Tropilaelaps clareae and T. mercedesae) is a parasite of honey bees.
 They are reddish in colour and about half the size of varroa mites.
 They mostly reproduce in the brood but some are found on adult bees.
 Symptoms include deformed pupae and adults (stunting, damaged wings/legs/ abdomens) and colony decline.